Population growth in Skelton due to the effect of opening ironstone mines and health improvements.

-High St was started to a design by R J Johnson of Newcastle.
+NEW CHURCH IN HIGH STREET STARTED - to a design by R J Johnson of Newcastle.
+It would be completed in 1984.

 This society, which has been in existence for 93 years, held their annual dinner on Friday at the Old Royal George Inn, Skelton, when a